The Irish Anti-Apartheid Campaign for Palestine

 Over the last year, SADAKA has been working with others to form a broad coalition of civil society organisations, trade unions and academic experts to work together.
 The new Irish Anti-Apartheid Coalition for Palestine was launched on November 30th 2022 in Dublin.

-Through shared actions, campaigns and advocacy initiatives the group has pledged to engage members of the Irish public and political representatives on the situation of Palestinians, and to build political support for effective measures by Ireland and the international community to condemn Israel’s settler-colonial regime and to end the crime of apartheid.
+Through shared actions, campaigns and advocacy initiatives, the Irish Anti-Apartheid Campaign for Palestine has pledged to engage members of the Irish public and political representatives on the situation of Palestinians, and to build political support for effective measures by Ireland and the international community to condemn Israel’s settler-colonial regime and to end the crime of apartheid.
 In particular, it calls on Ireland and the international community to publicly recognise that the State of Israel is committing the crime of apartheid against the Palestinian people and to take concrete measures to end this crime against humanity.

 “I fully support the launch of this Ireland-Palestine anti-apartheid campaign.
 I hoped, after South Africa, that the world was finished with apartheid.
 Unfortunately, and sadly, that is not the case.
 Apartheid was not acceptable to the Irish people in the 1980s when we made our stand and it is not acceptable to them in 2022.”